JeffVandrewJr/btcqbo/README.md

 Payments will not record in QBO until the invoice status in BTCPay is "confirmed."
 Payments are considered "confirmed" based on your BTCPay settings.
 The default is one on-chain confirmation.

-<h2>Installation</h2>
+<h2>Activation</h2>

 Instructions assume that you are using the Dockerized BTCPay Server, which would be the case if you originally used the one-click install through LunaNode.

-You only need to do this once, as going forward the plugin should update automatically when you update BTCPay.
+You only need to activate the plugin once, as going forward after activation the plugin should update automatically when you update BTCPay.

+To activate:

 1. Log into your LunaNode or other VPS via SSH.